Certified ADHD Coach &

 About My Personal Journey and Me:

 I am the proud parent of two exceptional, vivacious; children and two furry babies: a tabby and a shitzu.
-A native Washingtonian, I reside with my family in Northern VA (a suburb of Washington, DC).
-I am a contributor to and an avid volunteer of several local, regional, and national organizations that advocate and support individuals, families and community, including the Fairfax County Special Education PTA; Girls On the Run of Northern Virginia; Gospel Advocacy and Leadership Foundation; and the Tekakwitha Conference.
+A native Washingtonian, I reside with my family in Northern VA (a suburb of Washington, DC). mOREOVER, I am a contributor to and an avid volunteer of several local, regional, and national organizations.
+These organizations advocate and support individuals, families and community, including the Fairfax County Special Education PTA; Girls On the Run of Northern Virginia; Gospel Advocacy and Leadership Foundation; and the Tekakwitha Conference.

 [i] Ratey, N. A. (2002).
 Life Coaching for Adult AD/HD.
 In S. Goldstein & A. T. Ellison (Eds.).
 Clinician’s Guide to Adult ADHD: Assessment and Intervention.
 London: Academic Press.